Java and Lokalise integration for internationalization (i18n)

 Conclusions on Java i18n

-In this tutorial, we got the hang of Java internationalization and localization for your app or website.
-We discovered how to approach translations using Google Cloud Translation API, set up Translation API on a Google Cloud Project, and how we can carry out simple text translations using the Java client of Google Cloud Translation API on a simple Maven project.
+In this tutorial, we explored the fundamentals of Java internationalization (i18n) and localization for your app or website.
+We walked through the process of setting up Google Cloud Translation API, integrating it into a simple Maven project, and performing basic text translations using its Java client library.

 Further reading